nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### List information of all current patients: `list`

+List all patients in the patient list.

+Format: `list [-ar]`

-`list` will show all unarchived patients.
+`list` will only show all unarchived patients.

-To show archived patients, use `list -ar`
+To show archived patients, use `list -ar` instead.

-Format: list

 Example Output: